andopat/4d_Bin_Packing/README.md

-## Offline-4D-BPP-DRL (Offline, Multi-items, Multi-Bins Packing)
+## 3D Warehouse Cubing with Weight
 **Pack multiple items into minimum number of containers.
-50+% reduction in containers in non-trivial scenarios (3+ items).
+**This was developed to help warehouses uses less boxes when shipping **50+% reduction in containers in non-trivial scenarios (3+ items).

 ## Sections:
 - [Sec A. Code Structure and overview](#code-structure)